Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Introduction

-To achieve safety in the control process, it is needed to describe the safety in a way that is easy to handle \cite{safeandfast_tsmcs}. {The control barrier function (CBF) method describing safety as CBF-based linear constraints in control input is a promising way to economically ensure safety during the control process \cite{cbfdefine}.} It is tractable since the constraints are linear and the objective functions can be manually designed convex, e.g. quadratic programming (QP).
-As a short-sighted method, the CBF-based optimization problem only computes the safe control input for each step, therefore much more efficient.
-The idea comes from the characteristic of invariant set, where any state starting from inside the set will keep inside the set and never leave out \cite{nonlinear_systems}.
-Recently, the CBF-based method has been used for obstacle avoidance, bipedal walking and robotic grasping \cite{CBF_dynamic_robotic_TAC,bipedal_walking,CBF_robot_grasping}.
-The improved CBFs for uncertain disturbances and systems with high degree of freedom have been studied in \cite{robust_CBF,exponential_CBF,high_order_CBF}.
-An ongoing difficult part is to specify a good CBF to reduce the conservativeness of decision space and ensure the set invariance, as studied in \cite{backup_cbf,cbf_reachibility}.
-By introducing the control Lyapunov function (CLF), a synthetic CBF-CLF-QP method presented in \cite{cbfdefine} becomes an effective safe autonomous control framework.
-Since the model uncertainty will badly affect the performance of the CBF-CLF-QP method, safe learning and adaptive control for the uncertain systems as well as the methods for reduction of the conservativeness when using CBF-based methods are further developed in \cite{Bayesian_adaptive_control_CBF,CBF_for_bayesian,RaCBF_IEEECSL}.
+A key challenge in safe control tasks is to quantity the safety measure in an easy-to-handle way \cite{safeandfast_tsmcs}.
+The control barrier function (CBF) method quantifies safety as CBF-based constraints which are linear in control input.
+The idea comes from the invariant set, inside which any state starting will keep inside it forever \cite{nonlinear_systems}.
+This is a promising way to effectively keep systems safe during the control process \cite{cbfdefine}.
+CBF method is tractable since the constraints are linear and the objective functions can be manually designed convex, such as quadratic programming (QP).
+As a myopic method, CBF method only computes the safe control input for each step, resulting in quite an efficient scheme for online implementation.
+In applications, CBF method has been used for obstacle avoidance, bipedal walking, and robotic grasping \cite{CBF_dynamic_robotic_TAC,bipedal_walking,CBF_robot_grasping}.
+Developing CBF for uncertain disturbances and systems with a higher degree of freedom has been investigated in \cite{robust_CBF,exponential_CBF,high_order_CBF}.
+By introducing the control Lyapunov function (CLF), a synthetic CBF-CLF method is presented as an effective safe autonomous control framework \cite{cbfdefine}.
+As model uncertainty will badly affect the performance of the CBF-CLF method, safe learning, adaptive control, and the reduction of conservativeness towards the existence of uncertainty are further studied in \cite{CBF_for_bayesian,RaCBF_IEEECSL,WangACBF_FT}.